weewx/weewx/docs_src/utilities/wee_import.md

 #### `UV_sensor`{#cumulus_UV}

-Enables <span class="code">wee_import</span> to distinguish between the case where a UV sensor is present and the UV index is 0 and the case where no UV sensor is present and UV index is 0.
+Enables `wee_import` to distinguish between the case where a UV sensor is present and the UV index is 0 and the case where no UV sensor is present and UV index is 0.
 This option is identical in operation to the CSV [UV_sensor](#csv_UV) option but applies to Cumulus monthly log file imports only.

 The default is `True`.

 #### `solar_sensor`{#cumulus_solar}

-Enables <span class="code">wee_import</span> to distinguish between the case where a solar radiation sensor is present and the solar radiation is 0 and the case where no solar radiation sensor is present and solar radiation is 0.
+Enables `wee_import` to distinguish between the case where a solar radiation sensor is present and the solar radiation is 0 and the case where no solar radiation sensor is present and solar radiation is 0.
 This option is identical in operation to the CSV [solar_sensor](#csv_solar) option but applies to Cumulus monthly log file imports only.

 The default is `True`.